 The area is full of various art installations and monuments.
 While they’re each worth visiting in their own right, one not to be missed is the Cascade Steps leading down to the water.
 The fountain installation features a marble staircase turned into a waterfall, while two public access stairways lead down either side, adding to the illusion.

 If you prefer performance art, then you should make sure to check ahead to see what’s on at the Bristol Old Vic during your visit.
 The iconic theatre is the center point for theatrical art in Bristol and puts on some of the best productions in the city.
 Booking in advance is heavily advised if you don’t want to miss out on a show.

 The historic heart of Bristol of plenty shopping opportunities around the St Nicholas Market and Glass Arcade.
 The bustling St Nicholas Market is hosted in a beautiful Georgian Glass Arcade, with an array of stalls and stores, offering everything from street food and baked goods to craft items and antiques.
-You can enjoy browsing in the historic venue before heading over to the nearby flea market for more bargain hunting.

 Continue the historic shopping experience by heading to the Christmas Steps next.
 The narrow shopping lane has been a Bristol icon since the steep steps were constructed in 1669, funded by a local wine merchant.